 By Ayai Tomisawa

-TOKYO, April 11 (Reuters) - Japan’s Nikkei edged lower in choppy trade on Thursday, led by financial stocks as the U.S. Federal Reserve’s minutes reinforced its dovish policy stance and investors awaited industrial equipment maker Yaskawa Electric’s earnings.
+TOKYO, April 11 (Reuters) - Japan’s Nikkei edged higher in choppy trade on Thursday on futures-led buying, but gains were limited by weaker financial stocks after the U.S. Federal Reserve’s meeting minutes reinforced dovish policy expectations.

-Yaskawa Electric, a manufacturer with large exposure to China, usually kicks off Japanese earnings season and is scheduled to report its annual results later in the day.
-Yaskawa’s result is used as a lead indicator of Chinese demand and investors are monitoring whether the result will bode well for other Japanese manufactures, traders said.
+Investors awaited earnings results from Yaskawa Electric , a manufacturer with large exposure to China, as it kicks off the Japanese earnings season.
+Yaskawa’s results are seen as a leading indicator of Chinese demand and investors are monitoring to see what they mean for other Japanese manufactures, traders said.

-The Nikkei share average dropped 0.3 percent to 21,627.8 at the midday break, after briefly moving into positive territory as short-term investors were seen buying futures when the dollar edged up to trade above 111 yen.
+The Nikkei share average ended 0.1 percent higher at 21,711.38, after swinging in and out of positive territory.
+Short-term investors were seen buying futures when the dollar edged up to trade above 111 yen, traders said.

 “Short-term investors such as hedge funds are seen trading on Nikkei futures.
 Only short-term investors would trade now,” said Hiroyuki Ueno, a senior strategist at Sumitomo Mitsui Trust Asset Management.

-He said that with the Japanese market entering the 10-day Golden Week holiday later in the month, long-term investors would not want to take positions now.
+He said long-term investors are currently reluctant to take positions with the Japanese market entering the 10-day Golden Week holiday later in the month.

 “We have many big events such as U.S.-China trade issues and U.S.-Europe trade matters, while Trump’s tweets can be provocative during the holiday.
 We have earnings results too, so the Nikkei may stay in a rangebound for a while,” Ueno said.